Rockhounding In Washington State

 Like gold prospecting… don’t expect to get rich.
 Washington Jade is pretty and great for collectors, but it’s not worth the high values that most people connect with the word jade.

 The Pacific coastline is home to a lot of different stones.
 You just have to know where to find them for the most part, but those on the hunt for agates can often score big.
-Washington is primarily known for red agates, but there are variations on that theme.

 The beaches hold jaspers as well.
 In particular, there are a few varieties of orbicular jasper sometimes found along the Washington coast.
 You can also find chunks of carnelian.